ertis-research/reliable-iot/README.md

 This project requires a Docker Swarm cluster to deploy the system.
 Plese visit the [official page](https://docs.docker.com/engine/swarm/ )  for more information.

-## Deploy the system on a Raspberry Pi Cluster
+## Deploy the system

+### On a Raspberry Pi Cluster
 ```
 docker stack deploy -c docker-raspberry.yml reliableiot
 ```

-## Deploy the system on a Linux Cluster
+### On AMD64
 ```
 docker stack deploy -c docker-amd64.yml reliableiot
 ```

+Once deployed, you will have access to the Reliable Web UI at http://localhost:8002/

 ## Build and deploy the system on a Linux Cluster